theturnerbass/Main-Page/README.md

 ## About Me

-I'm Turner Bass, a current information systems and technology student at Catawba College and a future graduate student at Virginia Tech in the MSBA-BA program.
+I'm Turner Bass, an information systems and technology graduate from Catawba College, and I am currently a graduate student in the MSBA-BA program at Virginia Tech.

 ### Assignment 1: [Mining the Classics with NLP](https://githubtocolab.com/theturnerbass/Main-Page/blob/main/Chapter_1_HW.ipynb):